DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/spiderpool/install/ofed_driver.md

     !!! note

-        1. 输入 y 开始安装驱动，大概需要 20 分钟，请耐心等待
+        1. Enter y to start the driver installation, which will take about 20 minutes.
+Please be patient.
-        2. '--with-nvmf' 和 '--with-nfsrdma' 是可选参数，按需配置。可输入 --help 查看详情
+        2. '--with-nvmf' and '--with-nfsrdma' are optional parameters, configure them as needed.
+You can enter --help to view details.

-- 如果您的网卡固件版本低于当前驱动固件版本，则会自动更新固件。
+- If the firmware version of your network card is lower than the current driver firmware version, the firmware will be automatically updated.
-  当驱动安装成功后，提示重启驱动 `/etc/init.d/openibd restart`
+  After the driver installation is successful, it will prompt to restart the driver `/etc/init.d/openibd restart`

     ```shell
     ...